michaelhesch/ci-ms-3/README.md

  The purpose of Out of Office is to provide users with a platform for sharing their favourite photos from their holidays, and interacting with other user's holiday photos.
 The site provides users with the ability to create an account, log in, and then easily share their photos, view other photos, as well as manage the photos they have uploaded to the platform.
 The user can also leave "likes" and comments on any photo uploaded to the platform.

-- This is a full-stack web application built with Material Design Bootstrap, a Python back-end utilizing the Flask micro-framework, a MongoDB NoSQL database,
+- This is a full-stack web application built with Material Design Bootstrap, a Python back-end utilizing the Flask micro-framework, a MongoDB NoSQL database, Cloudinary

 [View the live project here.](https://ci-ms-3-mh.herokuapp.com/)